 ND filters come in various strengths.
 I like to keep a 3-stop, a 6-stop, 10-stop, and even a 15-stop in the camera bag for various purposes.

 For daytime long exposure shooting, you’ll probably end up using the 10 stop more often than the others.
 For long exposure in general, I’d recommend starting with a 6 and 10 stop filter.
-I use these filters.
-They are among the sharpest on the market and add very little color case compared to other options out there.

 There are also “variable ND” filters that let you adjust the strength of the filter by rotating it.
 In general, these are more often used for video shooting than landscape photography because they tend to cause a more noticeable loss of sharpness compared to filters that are non-adjustable.